trailbaseio/trailbase/docs/src/content/docs/_roadmap.md

 - Service-accounts for authenticating and authorizing backends not end-users.
 - Custom scheduled operations.
 Also enabling more time series use-cases.
 - Many SQLite databases: imagine a separate database by tenant or user.
-- Maybe integrate an ES6 JavaScript runtime or similar.
 - Streamline code-generation, the bindings life-cycle, and first-party support for more languages.
 - Maybe TLS termination and proxy capabilities.